German Shepherd Puppies: Cute Pictures And Facts - DogTime

-German Shepherds are a very active breed that need lots of physical stimulation and playtime.
+The German Shepherd is a very active breed and needs lots of physical stimulation and playtime.

-When you first get your German Shepherd puppy, playing may consist of nipping due to their herding background.
-When your German Shepherd is full grown, they may love to wrestle around and forget how big they are.
+When you first get your puppy, playing may consist of nipping due to their herding background.
+When your GSD is full grown, they may love to wrestle around and forget how big they are.

-If you are an active person with thick skin, a German Shepherd puppy may be right for you.
+If you’re an active person with thick skin, a German Shepherd puppy may be right for you.

 4. But They’re Still Softies

 Despite their intimidating looks, German Shepherds can be total softies, especially if socialized early on.